9.7 Finite bow width

 On the opposite side of the region of red pixels, in the top right corner of all three plots, some black pixels can be seen.
 These connote non-periodic motion, described by Schelleng as “raucous”.
 Finally, there are some white pixels.
 These connote approximately periodic motion that is neither Helmholtz motion nor double slipping.
 We will see some examples shortly — they are all what Raman described as “higher types” of string motion, and are something players usually try to avoid unless they are deliberately seeking an unusual tone colour.

 Schelleng predicted that the upper limit of Helmholtz motion, the maximum bow force, should follow a straight line in these log-log plots, with a slope of $-1$.
 The lower limit, the minimum bow force, should also follow a straight line, but with a steeper slope with the value $-2$.
 The two green lines marked in all three plots show what these slopes look like.
-The specific lines were fitted to the simulated results in Fig. 6, then the same lines were shown in the other two plots.
+The specific lines were fitted to the simulated results in Fig. 6, then the same lines are included in the other two plots.

 We can learn some interesting things from these lines.
 First, it is by no means obvious that Schelleng’s argument will really apply to our thermal friction model, and even less obvious that it will apply to the finite-width simulations.
 But in fact Figs. 6 and 7 both show the red-orange boundary tracking the lower green line quite closely, and the red-black boundary tracking the upper green line moderately well.
 It looks as if the pattern of Schelleng’s limits continues to apply, and that a finite-width bow makes rather little difference to this aspect of behaviour.
 The regions of white pixels cut across the upper green line in Figs. 5 and 6, but that is to be expected.
 Versions of Schelleng’s calculation can be constructed for the various “higher types”, and this is the predicted behaviour: each variety of “higher type” has its own maximum and minimum bow force, different from those for Helmholtz motion.